In my book The Shyness Guide, I say that when you learn to accept your shyness, you become less shy.

 I’m not talking about women who were sexually attracted to me, though women are often attracted to confident men.
 No, I’m talking about people, male and female, who just wanted to know me – to talk to me, go to lunch with me, work with me on projects, etc.

 Do you see what I mean?
-Accepting your shyness doesn’t just get rid of the anxiety.
+Accepting your shyness doesn’t just get rid of anxiety.
 It can bring you other rewards.